-We are using mutants of Caenorhabditis elegans and mouse mutants to understand aging, because it is a crucial, profound, and poorly understood biological phenomenon and because understanding aging might provide new ways for medical intervention on the aging process.
-We are particularly focusing on activities that affect mitochondrial function, and on mutants that enhance longevity.
+We are using mutants of the microscopic worm Caenorhabditis elegans and the mouse to study aging, a crucial, profound, and poorly understood biological phenomenon.
+We hope our insights will provide new ways for medical intervention on the aging process.
+We are particularly focusing on gene activities that affect mitochondrial function, and on mutants that enhance longevity.
 We are also interested in the biosynthesis and function of ubiquinone (UQ, Coenzyme Q, CoQ), the obligate, diffusible, relay in the mitochondrial electron transport chain.
 Here too we use mutants in both organisms to unravel the basic biochemical functions of ubiquinone and to develop drugs that can help alleviate the diseases linked to ubiquinone deficiency.

 The laboratory is located in two buildings.
 The Stewart Biological Sciences Building is located on the North-East corner of Docteur Penfield Avenue and William Osler Street in the west part of the McGill campus.
 It is near the metro station Peel Map The Francesco Bellini Life Sciences Building accommodates scientists from biology, biochemistry and physiology.

 Dr. Hekimi: firstname.lastname@example.org

 Montréal, Québec, H3A 1B1